 2.36.1 SuDS are an approach to managing surface water run-off which seeks to ensure that a proposed development is able to mimic natural drainage systems and retain water on the site, as opposed to traditional drainage approaches which involve piping water off site as quickly as possible.
-Where required, they should be integrated into the landscaping design at an early stage.
+Where required, they should be integrated into the landscaping design at an early stage39.
+SuDS Designers are advised to use the Council's Sustainable Drainage - Design and Evaluation Guide 40.
+The guide links the design of SuDS with the evaluation requirements of planning, in a sequence that mirrors the SuDS design process.